Alan Barcelona leads an association that is the central thread in the public safety net of California.

 In addition to his duties as president of CSLEA, Mr. Barcelona is also a Special Agent for the California Department of Justice.
 Prior to becoming a DOJ agent, he was a senior investigator for the Department of Motor Vehicles.

 Mr. Barcelona started his law-enforcement career in 1981 as a Stanislaus County deputy sheriff, where he served as a jail, patrol, and SWAT-team officer and a self-defense instructor.
 He has also taught at two police academies.
+Additionally, he is a POST commissioner, and a member on the Governor’s Medal of Valor Board.

 He received a Bachelor of Science degree in Organization from the University of San Francisco and a Master’s Degree in Education from the University of La Verne.
 Mr. Barcelona makes his home in Sacramento, along with his wife and four children.